marijana82/poke-berry-final-project/README.md

 >Example username: Scorbunny1
 >Example password: Scorbunny1

->[!NOTE]
->A personal token is saved automatically in the backend.
+A personal token is saved automatically in the backend.
 The user does not need the token to log in.

+>[!WARNING]
 >The personal token expires in an hour.
 To regain your access rights, you will have to create a new account.